Feven98/project-3-fronted/README.md

 # project-3-fronted

 Instagraph is instagram like app.
-It is full-stack application with backend and frontend.
+It is full-stack application with backend and frontend.Create a mock social media website that allows the posting of pictures as well as the tracking of picture comments on posted pictures.

 ## Link to netlify deployement